 Navitas Naturals Goldenberries are grown on small-scale family farms in the lush central region of Colombia.
 Healthy soils fed by ample rainfall give life to hardy goldenberry bushes that grow like vines with heart-shaped leaves.
 The fresh fruit has an appearance similar to a yellow cherry tomato, which is delicately cradled in a paper husk resembling a Chinese lantern.

 Only the finest vine-ripened berries are selected for harvest and then low temperature dried to create a soft chewy texture that helps highlight the berry’s natural tartness.
-Our pure dried goldenberries are certified organic, kosher, vegan and raw.
+Our pure dried goldenberries are certified organic, kosher and non-gmo.

 - Chewy Texture